37 Best Restaurants in Bath and the Cotswolds, England

 Good restaurants dot the region, thanks to a steady flow of fine chefs seeking to cater to wealthy locals and waves of demanding visitors.
 The country's food revolution is in full evidence here.
 Restaurants have never had a problem with a fresh food supply: excellent regional produce, salmon from the rivers Severn and Wye, local lamb and pork, venison from the Forest of Dean, and pheasant, partridge, quail, and grouse in season.
 Also look for Gloucestershire Old Spot pork, bacon (try a delicious Old Spot bacon sandwich), and sausage on area menus.

-A ten-minute drive from Stow-on-the-Wold, this popular gastro-pub is as cozy and comforting as the name would suggest.
-The food here is exceptional, and the products so local that the staff can usually point to the farm the meat was sourced from, contributing to a generous prix-fixe menu, or, for those who brought their appetites, a superb tasting menu.
+A 10-minute drive from Stow-on-the-Wold in Nether Westcote, this popular gastropub is as cozy and comforting as the name would suggest.
+The sophisticated food here is exceptional, the products are so local that the staff can usually point to the farm from where the meat was sourced, and the beer and wine list is impressive.
+If you want to try as much as possible, opt for the six-course tasting menu.
+There is a vegan menu, too.
 Within the restaurant, a large bay window and terrace offer up views of the valley below, and attention to detail gives the pub some humorous touches such as the saddle-seated stools.
 If you decide that you are just too comfortable to move, there are four rooms to extend your stay in.

 Known For

-Just five minutes from the Holburne Museum, this former rowing club house serves quality food in a picturesque setting.
-The global menu ranges from tandoori marinated salmon to tagliatelle.
+Just five minutes from the Holburne Museum, this wood-lined former rowing club house serves quality food in a picturesque riverside setting.
+The global menu ranges from roasted belly pork to freshly caught fish, and the set menus (for lunch and dinner; no à la carte options) are well priced for two or three courses.
 On warm summer nights, enjoy sitting on the veranda by candlelight (in winter, you can get tucked up with a throw) and enjoy food cooked to perfection.
 If you come during the day, you can also work up an appetite by taking out a skiff or canoe from the next-door boat station.

 01225-428844